 If you purchase LTD coverage on a pre-tax basis, this means you pay federal income tax on the benefit if you become disabled but you pay no federal income tax on the premium.
 If you choose the post-tax option, you pay federal income tax on the premium but no federal income tax on the benefit (or income) if you become disabled.

 If you're thinking about retirement, it's a good idea to start exploring your options at least six to twelve months in advance.
-You'll want to find out how your benefits through Lehigh may change with your retirement and you'll need to understand the process for making any necessary adjustments to your benefits elections, initiating payments from your retirement account(s), and signing up for social security and medicare, as appropriate.
-At least ninety days before your planned retirement date, you should notify your supervisor, submit the appropriate forms and paperwork, contact TIAA and any other investment companies managing your retirement accounts, contact the Social Security Office, and schedule an appointment in HR.
+You'll want to find out how your benefits through Lehigh may change with your retirement and you'll need to understand the process for making any necessary adjustments to your benefits elections, initiating payments from your retirement account(s), and signing up for Social Security and Medicare, as appropriate.
+It is recommended to reach out to HR at firstname.lastname@example.org for benefits-related retirement information.
+At least ninety days before your planned retirement date, you should notify your supervisor, contact TIAA and any other investment companies managing your retirement accounts, and contact the Social Security Office.
+You will also be invited to participate in an exit interview with HR prior to your retirement date, and will be sent a Leaving Lehigh checklist to assist in planning.